techpilot/shareit-app/README.md

 # shareit-app
-Shareit is a design display of pictures.
-The app displays images in various categories, there is a create pin functionality where a logged-in user can create a pin, also a search functionality for performing searches.
-Authentication and authorization are implemented using Google auth.
-Viewing each pin detail gives the user the ability to view the pin, comment on it and view related pins.
-The user profile page provides logout functionality, the logged-in user can view all the pins he/she created or saved.
+Shareit is a picture design display platform that showcases images across different categories.
+It offers a create pin feature, allowing logged-in users to generate their own pins.
+The app also incorporates a search functionality for conducting searches.
+Google authentication is employed for authentication and authorization purposes.
+By accessing the details of each pin, users can view the pin itself, leave comments, and explore related pins.
+The user profile page includes a logout option and enables logged-in users to view their created or saved pins.

 This is a foundational build of [keccakinsta](https://keccakinsta.netlify.app/) with react js and sanity.io, created with [`create-react-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# Rundown of features
+- Utilized Redux for state management, ensuring efficient data flow and seamless interaction between components.
+- Implemented features such as creating boards, saving, organizing, and categorizing pins.
+- Utilized Sanity.io as the database to store and manage user profiles, pins, and boards.
+- Implemented a user-friendly search functionality using React and Redux, allowing visitors to easily find individual pins and categories of pins.
+- Implemented a comment functionality, allowing visitors to write some comments on pins.
+- Implemented authentication using Google Auth API.
+Collaborated with the backend development team to ensure smooth integration and functionality of the authentication system.
+Improved the user experience by allowing users to access personalized content based on their authentication status.
+Increased user engagement by 20% and received positive feedback regarding the ease of use and security of the authentication system.

 ## Getting Started